Concurrent Degrees

 The Master of Environmental Management & Master of City and Regional Planning (MEM/MCRP) dual degree program between the Nicholas School of the Environment at Duke and the Department of City and Regional Planning at the University of North Carolina at Chapel Hill provides this knowledge, along with the technical and analytical skills needed to become a leader in urban sustainability, resilience, and environmental stewardship.
 Individuals with expertise in environmental policy and finance, renewable energy, environmental health, or urban ecology, as well as urban planning and design, will be especially competitive in the emerging job market.
 MEM/MCRP graduates will find employment in the public and private sectors and nongovernmental organizations, and the dual degree will open employment options at the local (municipal) and regional levels.

 MEM/MCRP students must fulfill the core course requirements for each program and will earn separate degrees.
-The MEM requires at least 36 graduate credits, while the MCRP requires at least 42 graduate credits, allowing MEM-MCRP students to complete both degrees in three years (six full-time semesters).
+The MEM requires at least 36 graduate credits, while the MCRP requires at least 36 graduate credits, allowing MEM-MCRP students to complete both degrees in three years (six full-time semesters The UNC Graduate School will transfer up to 15 Duke credits to the student's UNC transcript upon completing the MCRP program).

 The MEM and MCRP programs each require a capstone Master’s Project (MP)